adebayoj/fairml/README.md

 ========

-FairML: A Tool for Auditing Black-Box Predictive Algorithms
+FairML: Auditing Black-Box Predictive Algorithms
 =====================
 Welcome to FairML!
 FairML is a collection of tools for auditing the data mining/machine learning process including algorithms, and input for bias.